theheavygluon/QuantumFinance/README.md

 **Pre-requisites**: The pre-requisite folder contains three chapters; one on vectors (quantum states), one on matrices (quantum operators) and one on classical computation.
 It is very advised to look through them before going through the other content.

-**Day 1:** introduces quantum computation both theoretically and practically.
+**Day 1:** Introduces quantum computation both theoretically and practically.

-**Day 2:** introduces Quantum Risk Analysis, and its importance in everyday financial operations.
+**Day 2:** Introduces Quantum Risk Analysis, and its importance in everyday financial operations.

 **Day 3:** introduces Classical and Quantum Machine Learning and algorithms that can be used in areas of finance such as supply chain management and credit scoring.

-**Day 4:** introduces the use of Quantum Computing in Portfolio Optimization.
+**Day 4:** Introduces the use of Quantum Computing in Portfolio Optimization.

-**Day 5:** a lab session that applies the content on day 4 to optimize a 5 stock portfolio.
+**Day 5:** A lab session that applies the content on day 4 to optimize a 5 stock portfolio.